-As most of you might already now, the major reason for my blogging at Wisdom Geek is that I want to share the knowledge that I have learned.
-When you think in terms of an advertiser, a post which shares the basics of something, or informational content, has no or little value.
+As most of you might already know, the major reason for my blogging at Wisdom Geek is that I want to share the knowledge that I have learned.
+When you think in terms of an advertiser, a post that shares the basics of something, or informational content, has no or little value.
 For example, if someone is searching online for “how to use keyword tool”, he or she is primarily getting started on how to do keyword research.
 And advertisers are smart enough to know that the person seeing the ads are not looking to buy their product since they are beginners.
 So only targeting search volume is never going to get you loads of money.
 And nothing can be worse than ranking for a keyword at #1 and still not earning money from it.

 How should I be using the Google AdWords keyword tool then?

 There are two things for you to keep in mind.